asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 15 May, 2023)
+15/01/2020 (updated on 19 November, 2023)

-## 2.2.7 New version submission
+## 2.2.8 New version submission

 - This is a new submission of the new version of the package `influential`.
-The `collective_influence`, `clusterRank`, and `lh_index` functions are optimized.
+The `collective_influence`, `exir`, and `ivi` functions are optimized.
 Also, documentation of several functions were updated along with several other minor improvements.
 Please see News for complete details.

 ## Test environments